decodrtechnologies/Data-Science/E Coli/readme.md

 E Coli Escherichia coli, also known as E. coli, is a Gram-negative, facultative anaerobic, rod-shaped, coliform bacterium of the genus Escherichia that is commonly found in the lower intestine of warm-blooded organisms.

-In this project, we'll be observing the data available through the E Coli dataset available on Kaggle and predicting the sites where its available.
+In this project, we'll be analysing the data available through the E Coli dataset available on Kaggle and predicting the protein localization sites of E Coli using a machine learning algorithm.

 ## Dataset Description: